-(noun) A very prominent bump, swelling or projection at the base of a bird's bill, typically positioned on the upper mandible and having a bulbous, horn or plate-like shape that projects away from the bird's forehead rather than staying flat along the head like a frontal shield, and is much more obvious than simply a wide bill base or sloped bill shape.
+The basal knob is a very prominent bump, swelling, bulge, or projection at the base of a bird's bill, typically positioned on the upper mandible and extremely noticeable.
+It usually has a bulbous, horn, or plate-like shape that projects away from the bird's forehead rather than staying flat along the head like a frontal shield, and is much more obvious than simply a wide bill base or sloped bill shape.

 Both male and female birds can have a basal knob, though in some species the females do not have a basal knob.

 While the exact purpose of basal knobs is unknown, they may serve as an indicator of health or sexual maturity, particularly during the mating season when some knobs become larger or may take on different colors with breeding plumage.
 These knobs can also be a good field mark for proper species identification, and in some cases, may be considered diagnostic markings.

 The overall size, shape, and prominence of the basal knob often vary by gender, with males typically having larger and more obvious knobs.
 In some species, females may not have basal knobs at all.
 After the mating season ends, basal knobs may remain the same or may dramatically reduce in size and become a more neutral, camouflaged color.

 What a Basal Knob Isn't

 Basal knobs vary considerably from other bill structures, and birders need to recognize the different parts of a bird's bill to properly notice a basal knob.
 Other structures that appear similar to basal knobs include:

 - Wattles: These fleshy nodules or bumps are usually much smaller than basal knobs and are typically found in groups, while the basal knob is a single structure.
 Wattles may also extend onto the lores or around the bird's eyes, but the basal knob does not.